Apprentice and trainee rebate for payroll tax

-The rebate is automatically calculated when you lodge a return in OSRconnect.
+The rebate is automatically calculated when you enter your apprentice and trainee wages and lodge a return in OSRconnect.

-For 2016-17, you can work out the rebate by multiplying 50% of the total wages paid to apprentices and trainees by 4.75% (payroll tax rate) for each return period in the applicable financial years.
+For 2016-17 and 2017-18, you can work out the rebate by multiplying 50% of the total wages paid to apprentices and trainees by 4.75% (payroll tax rate) for each return period in the applicable financial years.

 An employer paid $50,000 in exempt apprentice/trainee wages for a monthly periodic return.

 |Initial payroll tax periodic liability (on all taxable wages)||$10,000.00|

 |Less incentive rebate ($50,000 × 50%) × 4.75%||$1,187.50|